Among the many things we endeavour to offer are:

-All Saints is subsidising the Organ School to help make it available to any school or college student in our area of North Lincolnshire who has the potential to learn to play the church organ.
+All Saints subsidises the Organ School to help make it available to any school or college student in our area of North Lincolnshire who has the potential to learn to play the church organ.
 The Church is keen to encourage new young organ players in our area.

-The church floodlights were provided by the Town Council but are operated by All Saints.
-At Christmas and certain other occasions they are switched on.
-They provide a beautiful view of the church on dark evenings.
+At present the church floodlights are worn out and not is use.
+Once renewed they will provide a beautiful view of the church on dark evenings.
 It may be possible for All Saints to switch them on to mark your special anniversary or family occasion.
 For further details see Church Floodlights

 We provide a regular monthly parish magazine.
 For full details please see Parish magazine.

 We are lucky that our six church bells are in good working order and they are rung regularly by our team of bellringers.
-Thursday evening is a practice night and the bells can be heard before Sunday services.
+Thursday evening is a practice night and the bells can also be heard on other occasions.
 Ringers are usually available for weddings and muffled bells can be sounded at funerals if requested.
 For more information please see Bell Ringers

 Our clock on the tower dates from the time when most people did not have watches.
 It is still operated by the original 1834 mechanism which was designed and made in Winterton.
 It has to be wound every week by our Clock Keeper.
 For more details see Church Clock.